CPU Scheduling in Data Centers Using Asynchronous Finite-Time Distributed Coordination Mechanisms: Simulations

 \subsection{Evaluation using a small network}

 The digraph is comprised out of $|\mathcal{V}|=5$ vertices and has a diameter equal to $D=4$; for helping exposition the exact digraph is shown in Fig.~\ref{fig:example_digraph}.

 All node are set with equal capacities and the workload vector $\rho$ is set to $\rho=[1, 2, 3, 4, 5]$ in all runs.
 Further, we set the convergence threshold for the absolute difference of the quantity $|M_j[k]-m_j[k]| < \epsilon$ to $\epsilon=10^{-5}$.
+Throughout our experiments, at each interval the workload to be scheduled is generated for each node independently.
+Concretely, each randomly chooses a job cost from a uniform distribution bounded between an acceptable cost range which is provided upon initialisation.
+These values are then concatenated to generate a workload vector which has a value between that range for each of the nodes.

-Then in order to study the impact of increased delay in the number of total iterations required, we evaluate our proposed algorithm when using $\bar{\tau}=[5, 10]$.
-We start by showing the results for $\bar{\tau}=5$ in~Fig.~\ref{fig:async-basic-converge-delay-5}.
+Then in order to study the impact of increased delay in the number of total iterations required, we evaluate our proposed algorithm when using $\bar{\tau}=[4, 9]$.
+We start by showing the results for $\bar{\tau}=4$ in~Fig.~\ref{fig:async-basic-converge-delay-5}.
 In this figure, we observe that converge happens after $120$ iterations which is $4{(1+\bar{\tau})}D$, meaning that in total four rounds are required.

-Following, we shift our attention to~\Cref{fig:async-basic-converge-delay-10} in which we show the results of the same experiment when using a delay value of $\bar{\tau}=10$.
+Following, we shift our attention to~\Cref{fig:async-basic-converge-delay-10} in which we show the results of the same experiment when using a delay value of $\bar{\tau}=9$.
 Concretely, we see that the increased delay has an impact on the total iterations required to converge increasing them by a factor of about $\approx 1.6$ when compared to the previous experiment.

 We see that both figures converge in multiples of $(1+\bar{\tau})D$ which requires six rounds when having $\bar{\tau}=5$ and four rounds when using $\bar{\tau}=10$.
 Notably, as delay grows the round size increases linearly assuming we operate on the same graph (hence the diameter $D$ remains the same).
 Indeed, the round size for $\bar{\tau}=5$ is $20$ iterations whereas in the case of $\bar{\tau}=10$ the round size is $40$ iterations.
 Quantitatively speaking, we observe that as the round size increases the number of rounds required to converge decreases.
 We conjecture that this can be attributed to the fact that as the round size increases the information has an elongated iteration window to propagate throughout the graph which in turns helps to converge with fewer rounds.
 However, since the results are simulated centrally even if the aggregated simulation cost is large, the amortised cost (e.g. the actual computation that would be required per node) is practically very low - even in the presence of large delays.